catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ![](img/codepen_conditional-dropdown.gif)

-*Screencapture shows a codepen by Dustin Horstman* [^7]
+*Screencapture shows a codepen by Dustin Horstman* [^conditional-form-field]

 User testing yielded the following conclusions:

-* It "obscures most of the initial options—as only one option is visible in the drop-down list" [^8] which could be a downside if the goal is maximum overview at a glance, but an upside if you want to de-clutter the screen
+* It "obscures most of the initial options—as only one option is visible in the drop-down list" [^web-form-design_286] which could be a downside if the goal is maximum overview at a glance, but an upside if you want to de-clutter the screen
-* "Using a single control may better communicate the scope and impact of the initial selection". [^8]
+* "Using a single control may better communicate the scope and impact of the initial selection". [^web-form-design_286]
-* "It's easy on the eyes and completed quite quickly" [^9]
+* "It's easy on the eyes and completed quite quickly" [^web-form-design_287]
-* It had "relatively high satisfaction scores" [^9]
+* It had "relatively high satisfaction scores" [^web-form-design_287]
-* Dropdowns are "safe [...] when your list of initial options scales past a number that either horizontal or vertical tabs can support" [^9]
+* Dropdowns are "safe [...] when your list of initial options scales past a number that either horizontal or vertical tabs can support" [^web-form-design_287]

 ### Accordion